Search

 • Install the CreativeEditor SDK (CE.SDK) via npm.

-• Use CE.SDK in your Next.js pages through a client-side component.
+• Use CE.SDK in your Next.js pages.

 Prerequisites#